pijll/18xx-unified-rules/games/SteamOverHolland.md

 * sell certificates
 * either start a company,
 or buy one share
-* sell certificates

 ### Buying

-When buying a share from the IPO, the player pays the par value to the bank.
+When buying a share from a company, the player pays the current market value to the company.

 When buying a share from the open market, the player pays the current market value